David Campbell Bannerman

 David Campbell Bannerman (born 28 May 1960) is a British politician who served as Member of the European Parliament (MEP) for the East of England from 2009 to 2019.
-He is currently Chairman of the Conservative Democratic Organisation and The Freedom Association.
-A member of the Conservative Party, he previously served as Deputy Leader of UK Independence Party (UKIP) from 2006 until 2010, when he was replaced by Paul Nuttall.
+He was chairman of the Conservative Democratic Organisation and The Freedom Association.
+He previously served as Deputy Leader of UK Independence Party (UKIP) from 2006 until 2010, when he was replaced by Paul Nuttall.
+Since 2026, he has been a member of Reform UK.

-Before joining UKIP, he was a Conservative activist who came to prominence as Chairman of the Bow Group.
+Before joining UKIP, he was a Conservative Party activist who came to prominence as Chairman of the Bow Group.
 He stood for the UK Parliament as a Conservative at the 1997 election in Glasgow Rutherglen and in 2001 in Warwick and Leamington.
 Campbell Bannerman joined UKIP in 2004, and was elected to the European Parliament in 2009.
 In 2011, he defected back to the Conservative Party.

 He has been a long-term critic of the European Union, and has had many roles in eurosceptic advocacy groups.
 In 2015, he became co-chairman of a new eurosceptic pressure group, Conservatives for Britain.
 In 2016, he joined the political advisory board of Leave Means Leave.
+He joined Reform UK in 2026.

 Early life

 Born in 1960 in Bombay, India (now Mumbai), Campbell Bannerman is a distant relative of former Prime Minister Henry Campbell-Bannerman.
+He is a cousin of Max Bannerman MSP.

 Campbell Bannerman was educated at Bryanston School, the University of Edinburgh, where he graduated MA in Economics and Politics, and the Wharton School of the University of Pennsylvania.